 In the modern “Surgical team”, Secretaries, Editor and Language Lawyer have been replaced by combination of hardware and software, which allowed to increase the number of technical members of the team, and consequently its throughput.
 The modern “Surgical Team” members’ roles are as follows:

 The architect “personally defines the functional and performance specifications, designs the program [… ] and writes its documentation.”
 Moreover, he deconstructs architectural changes into units of work and assigns them to team members.
 He constantly consults designs with developers and testers, and though he shall respect their feedback, he is the one who makes final decisions.
 He may write code himself though it is not necessary as long as he reviews and approves merge requests.
 He may not be the one responsible for performing code merges, but he must have a veto right, which shall be respected.
-The architect shall exhibit at least some “people skills” (personality traits such as medium to high openness to experience, medium extraversion, low to medium neuroticism and medium agreeableness help, though can be compensated with conscious effort to some extent) and his technical competence is essential as he is responsible for anticipating and avoiding future technical problems.
+The architect shall exhibit at least some “people skills” (personality traits such as medium to high openness to experience, medium extraversion, low to medium neuroticism and medium agreeableness help, though can be compensated with conscious effort to some extent) and his technical competence is essential as he is responsible for anticipating and avoiding future technical problems (the architect is conceptually equivalent to Toyota's "shusa") .
 Ideally, being the most experienced, he has to have influence on hiring and letting other team members go.
 In case the whole team does badly, upper management shall dismiss the architect and let the new one recreate the team (the same approach is used in sports, where a coach gets sole responsibility for performance of a team).

 The administrator generally performs the same duties as in original model.
 Additionally, he enforces the process (like SCRUM Master), collects status reports and maintains work backlog.
 Even though he is architect's subordinate, they should work in tandem as they complement each-other.
 The administrator shall exhibit high “people skills” to compensate possible architect’s deficiencies.
 Moreover, being more ordered and conservative (high in conscientiousness and low in openness to experience) should help balancing architect’s (possible) chaotic creativity and promote sustainable pace and process.
 Both architect and administrator shield the team from unnecessary communication burden, but do not restrict communication within team or with other teams.